salesforce-heroku-workshops/enterprise-java-developer/index.md

          <td>${person.firstName} ${person.lastName}</td>

+4. Save the file (From the Eclipse menu bar select `File` then select `Save`)
-4. Reload the [http://localhost:8080/people/](http://localhost:8080/people/) page in your browser and you should now see the names displayed with the first name first.
+5. Reload the [http://localhost:8080/people/](http://localhost:8080/people/) page in your browser and you should now see the names displayed with the first name first.

 Now you will deploy this change on Heroku.